catisf/tableau-challenge/README.md

 4. [Data source](https://github.com/catisf/tableau-challenge/tree/main?tab=readme-ov-file#4-data-source)

 ## 1. Overview
-The main aim of this assignment was to develop a tableau workbook containing individual visualisations, interactive dashboards and a story using publicly available data from CitiBike (see [Data Source](https://github.com/catisf/tableau-challenge/tree/main?tab=readme-ov-file#4-data-source).
+The main aim of this assignment was to develop a tableau workbook containing individual visualisations, interactive dashboards and a story, using publicly available data from CitiBike (see [Data Source](https://github.com/catisf/tableau-challenge/tree/main?tab=readme-ov-file#4-data-source).
 The workbook should contain one map with all stations and should be aimed at city officials, in order to inform them about temporal changes and current riding patterns.

 ## 2. Deployment
 The workbook is published on Tableau Public.
 You can view it [here](https://public.tableau.com/app/profile/catarina.ferreira2233/viz/Citi_Bike_17084488357830/Story2)